 There are several proven ways to eradicate Aiptasia but most of them rely on you or an animal being able to physically get to the stalk.
 If you have Aiptasia buried deep inside live rock you may be in for a long battle!

-The most common eradication methods are split into three categories:
+The most common Aiptasia eradication methods are split into three categories:

 - Chemical Methods

-Livestock can be one of the best forms of eradication and future prevention of Aiptasia because they are a food source for a few critters that love to feed on it.
+Livestock can be one of the best forms of eradication and future prevention of Aiptasia because they are a natural food source.
 Below are some of the best Aiptasia predators available in our hobby:

 Peppermint Shrimp (Lysmata wurdemanni)

-This Reef-Safe Aiptasia-eating shrimp is one of the easiest and most affordable lines of defense in your arsenal.
-Most aquarists will place a Peppermint Shrimp into their aquarium during its early post-cyle days to allow this guy to begin hunting for Aiptasia.
+This Reef-Safe, Aiptasia-eating shrimp is one of the easiest and most affordable lines of defense in your arsenal.
+Most aquarists will place a Peppermint Shrimp into their aquarium during its early post-cycle days to allow this guy to begin hunting for Aiptasia.

 Catching Aiptasia early before it has a chance to reproduce is the key and this shrimp will be scouring every inch of your tank and devouring any Aiptasia it finds.
 Being able to reach into tight cracks and holes allows this guy to get to the most stubborn Aiptasia stalks.